 weekly research colloquia and meals and to attend the various special

 events organized by the project’s Fellows.
 Student Fellows are paid a stipend for their participation (see below).

-- Placing Space, a yearlong project organized by Cornelia Pearsall (English Language & Literature) and Suzan Edwards (Astronomy).
+- Memory: Form, Function, and Fallibility, a yearlong project organized by (French Studies) and (Biological Sciences).
 This project will accept up to five Student Fellows.

 Student Fellows must be able to arrange their schedules so they can attend the colloquium meeting and meal every week when classes are in session throughout the project.

 Students who are sophomores and juniors during the 2014-2015 academic year and who will be on campus as juniors or seniors during the 2015-2016 academic year are eligible to apply for Student Fellowships this year.

 If you are interested in applying to become a Student Fellow in either of these two projects you should:

 - Plan to attend the informational meeting for the project of your choice.
 The informational meetings will be held at the Kahn Liberal Arts Institute on the 3rd Level of Neilson Library (South) and will take place on the following dates: